Trump calls Obama economic boom brag 'con job'

 Trump's economic advisor Steve Moore, before the President's tweet, aimed to set the record straight on the $800 billion Recovery Act.

 "The economy wasn't accelerating when Obama left it was decelerating," said Moore during an interview on FOX Business' Making Money with Charles Payne.
+"It [Recovery Act] was a massive failure, hopefully, we learned the lesson, never again are we going to try to stimulate the economy with government spending," he said.

-In Obama's final three years in office 2014-2016, GDP growth averaged 7 percent, according to data from Statista.
-By comparison, Trump's average growth rate in the first three years is 7.6 percent.
+In Obama's final three full years in office 2014-2016, GDP growth averaged 2.3 percent, according to data from Statista.
+By comparison, Trump's average growth rate in the first three years is 2.5 percent.

 Taking a look at another metric, Trump has revived the U.S. job market with the unemployment rate dipping toward a 50-year low of 3.6 percent as of January 2020.
-In Obama's final month in office, the same rate was 4.7 percent, as tracked by the Bureau of Labor Statistics.
+In Obama's final month in office, the same rate was 4.7 percent, as tracked by the Bureau of Labor Statistics falling from 6.7 percent in February and March of 2014.

-"It [Recovery Act] was a massive failure, hopefully, we learned the lesson, never again are we going to try to stimulate the economy with government spending," he said.